Burial Beauty In the Eyes of the Beholder | Roulez MagazineMay 12, 2020

 Military and Veterans’ Cemeteries

 The United States has over 200 federally established military cemeteries.
-Beyond these, every state has its own veterans’ burial grounds and military bases and forts had their own.
+Beyond these, every state has its own veterans’ burial grounds.
+Likewise, military bases and forts had their own.
 Municipalities also often provide plots designated for veterans of the Armed Forces.

 Those Who Served and Burial Stories that Haunt